Last Updated on June 15, 2023

 My childhood was spent going on holidays in a caravan.
 I’m used to ‘roughing it’ in the great outdoors so to speak and making trips to the nearest toilet block!
 When I discovered you could go glamping in Iowa AND it was in a town I was planning on visiting, I knew there was no other choice!
 Yes, I stayed in a yurt while attending a travel blogging conference!
-Here’s what you should know about staying in a yurt at McIntosh Woods State Park in Clear Lake, Iowa!
+Here’s what you should know about staying in a yurt at McIntosh Woods State Park in Clear Lake, Iowa and other glamping sites in Iowa!

 What is a yurt?